Numerical simulations of inflationary dynamics: slow roll and beyond

 \beq \frac{\d^2 v_k}{\d t^2} + H \frac{\d v_k}{\d t} + \left[ \f{k^2}{a^2} - \f{1}{a^2} \frac{z''}{z} \right] v_k = 0 \, . \eeq

-Note that here $z$ is \underline{not} the dimensionless Hubble parameter used in our numerical code, rather it is the variable $z = a m_p \sqrt{2\epsilon_H}$ in the Mukhanov-Sasaki equation (\ref{eq:MS}).
+Note that here $z$ is \underline{not} the dimensionless Hubble parameter used in our numerical code, rather it is the variable $z = a m_p \sqrt{2\epsilon_H}$ in the Mukhanov-Sasaki Eqn.~(\ref{eq:MS}).
 The effective mass term $z''/z$ in (\ref{eq:MS_potential_1}) can be re-written as

 \beq \frac{z''}{z} = a^2 \left[ \frac{5}{2}\frac{\dot\phi^2}{m_p^2} + 2\frac{\dot\phi \ddot\phi}{Hm_p^2} + 2H^2 + \frac{1}{2}\frac{\dot\phi^4}{H^2 m_p^4} - V_{,\phi\phi}(\phi) \right] \, . \eeq